COVID-19 case locations and contact tracing

 NSW Health has changed how cases and their contacts will be notified.

-If you are contacted by NSW Health or the Department of Education by text message or phone, you must follow the advice provided.
+If you are contacted by an authorised contact tracer from NSW Health or the Department of Education, you must follow the advice provided.
 Read the NSW Health Self Isolation Guidelines.

 NSW Health alerts

 If you receive a text message from NSW Health, you must follow the advice in that text message.

 People who have checked in via QR code to a venue around the same time as a person with COVID-19 will receive a COVID-19 case alert from Service NSW.
 The alert provides general health advice to monitor for symptoms and get tested if symptoms appear.

 People who have received a Service NSW COVID-19 case alert do not need to contact the business, or their family and friends about the alert.